mikefarah/yq/pkg/yqlib/doc/Style.md

 ```

 ## Pretty print
 Set empty (default) quote style, note the usage of `...` to match keys too.
+Note that there is a `--prettyPrint/-P` short flag for this.

 Given a sample.yml file of:
 ```yaml